nadeemlab/DeepLIIF/README.md

     segmentation image.
 Valid values are an integer in the range 0-255, 'none', or 'auto'.
 'None' will not use the marker image during classification.
     'Auto' will automatically determine a threshold from the marker image.
-    Default is 'auto'.
+    Default is 'none'.
 (If marker_img is not supplied, this has no effect.)
 ```

 For example, in Python: